changerate/cs3310-anagram-lookup/README.md

 ## Description
 This program primarly creates sets of anagrams based on a given text file.

-Another functionality of this program is that it compares the efficiency of two different hashing methods. **In the first method** I create a hash out of the alphabetical sorting of the string. **In the second method** I create a hash by computing the product of the string when every character is assigned a prime number (See the LETTER_PRIMES map to see how the characters are assigned primes).
+Another functionality of this program is that it compares the efficiency of two different hashing methods. **In the first method** I create a hash out of the alphabetical sorting of the string. **In the second method** I create a hash by computing the product of the string when every character is assigned a prime number (See the LETTER_PRIMES map to see the order in which the characters are assigned primes).

 ## Compilation instructions
 from the root dir run: